 LOUDERMILL: Most public employees have a constitutional right to a pre-termination “hearing.”

 In another decision announcing a Constitutional right for public employees not possessed by private employees, the Supreme Court in Cleveland Board of Education v.
-Loudermill, 470 US 532 Ed 2d 494, (1985) held that most public employee are entitled to a hearing before they are discharged.
+Loudermill, 470 US 532 Ed 2d 494, (1985) held that most public employees are entitled to a hearing before they are discharged.
 However, the “hearing” is not a full evidentiary hearing and need not include the opportunity to cross examine your accusers.

 All that is required is:

-- oral or written notice of the charges and time for hearing; and
+- Oral or written notice of the charges and time for hearing; and

-- an explanation of the employer’s evidence; and
+- An explanation of the employer’s evidence; and

-- an opportunity to present “his or her side of the story.”
+- An opportunity to present “his or her side of the story.”

 Further, since the issuance of the Loudermill decision, the lower courts have strictly limited the remedy for Loudermill violations.
 Specifically, an employee deprived of his Loudermill rights in not entitled to reinstatement if the employer can prove that there was just cause for the discharge in any case.